moderntribe/square-one/docs/setup/new-project.md

 [Download a copy of SquareOne](https://github.com/moderntribe/square-one/archive/master.zip) and place it in your project root.

-### Environment Variables
+### Environment Install Variables

 SquareOne uses .env files for managing secrets.
 You can see an `.env.sample` file in the root.
+Before installation some keys are required.

 1. Copy the `.env.sample` file and name it `.env`
-2. Notice we have various environmental vars that are required.
-Fill them in.
+2. Fill in the two required plugins keys

 Notes
 * Never commit a .env file to the repository.
 They are only for storing env secrets and should not be saved to the codebase.